 One of the subtle dangers in the Christian life is the temptation to react to error.
 We see an erroneous teaching or practice, and we rightly do not want to partake in it.
 But if we are not careful, we may react to the point of error on the other extreme.

-The path of truth has a ditch on either side of it.
+The path of truth has a ditch on either side.
 God often warned His people not to turn “to the right hand or the left” but to stay straight on course with His word.
 Below are two examples:

 To the right of a truth is one error, and to the left is another.
 Many truths in the Scripture are taken out of context apart from the whole counsel of God’s Word.
 When this is the case, an error is created.
 But often, in an attempt to correct this error the “pendulum” is swung to the other side.